asanson19/ee450_project_code/README.md

    - Process is repeated twice for additional security

 3. **Pattern-Based Final Encoding:**
-   - Even ASCII values: increment by 1
+   - Even ASCII values: Get the number stored at that ASCII value incremented by 1
-   - Odd ASCII values with even position: convert to uppercase letter
+   - Odd ASCII values after an even value: convert to uppercase letter by adding 17 and 2*position index to the ASCII value
-   - Odd ASCII values with odd position: convert to lowercase letter
+   - Odd ASCII values with previous value also odd: convert to lowercase letter by adding 49 and 2*position index to the ASCII value
    - Position resets every 9 characters

+Note: The decryption follows the same steps backwards to obtain the original text.

 ### Preparing Block Files for Extra Credit Testing
 When testing the extra credit implementation, you can use the `advanced_encryption` utility to prepare encrypted usernames for the block files: